swiftlang/swift-llbuild/docs/buildsystem.rst

 language is not intended to be written directly, but is expected to be an artifact produced by the higher level build system.

-The build file syntax is currently YAML, to faciliate ease of implementation and evolution.
+The build file syntax is currently YAML, to facilitate ease of implementation and evolution.
 At some future point, we may wish to change to a custom file format to optimize for the native build system's specific requirements (in particular, to reduce the file size).